CubeToPlay/Visping/README.md

 # Visping
-A software that displays your ping visually
+A software that displays your ping visually.